Toj-0477/Bionic_Arm/README.md

 # Bionic Arm
 # 🦾 IoT-Based Bionic Hand — ESP32 + Blynk

-> A low-cost, remotely controlled bionic hand that mimics human hand gestures using servo motors, nylon tendons, and IoT control via the Blynk platform.
+> A low-cost, remotely controlled bionic hand that mimics human hand gestures using servo motors, nylon strings acting like tendons, and IoT control via the Blynk platform.

 ---

 ## 📖 Overview

 This project demonstrates a cost-effective, IoT-enabled bionic hand built with an ESP32 microcontroller.
 Each finger is actuated by a servo motor pulling a nylon tendon, and the hand is controlled in real-time via a smartphone through the Blynk IoT platform over WiFi.

----

-## 🎯 Objectives

-- Perform basic hand gestures such as gripping and finger isolation
-- Enable remote control via an IoT interface (Blynk)
-- Use servo motors and ESP32 for precision and wireless capability
-- Keep the build low-cost and extensible for future enhancements

 ---